 Prior to joining Millicom, Ms. Scheid was Senior Director of Government Relations–Latin America and the Caribbean for BlackBerry, where she led the strategic development and management of policy and advocacy campaigns, overseeing a team of in-country directors to ensure market access, protect the supply chain, and respond to government relations challenges and opportunities.
 She engaged at the presidential, ministerial, sub-ministerial, and legislative level to shape the business and policy environment and minimize risk, successfully influencing legislation and regulation on key issues including forced localization, data privacy, intellectual property protection, lawful access, e-waste, network outages, and product security.

-Earlier in her career, Ms. Scheid worked with the Group of Fifty (G-50), the Newmarket Company, the Inter-American Dialogue, the Council of the Americas, and the Carter Center.
+Earlier in her career, Ms. Scheid worked with the Group of Fifty (G-50), the Inter-American Dialogue, the Council of the Americas, and the Carter Center.

 - MA, International Affairs, Ohio University